 Over the years a number of reparenting forms have been tested, three of these include:

 Developed by Jaqui Lee Schiff, this controversial form of reparenting was the first form of therapy derived from transactional analysis theory.
 Typically, the patient lives with the therapist for up to several years at an institution.
 During this time, the patient is totally immersed in the reliving of his or her childhood.
 The therapist provides all the care and nurturing with the goal of totally reforming the client’s parent ego state.

 Spot reparenting was developed by Russell Osnes.
-It focuses more on patients traumatized by specific experiences and incidents rather than by general disturbances in childhood.
+It focuses more on patients with childhood trauma caused by specific painful experiences and incidents rather than by general disturbances in childhood.

 Unlike prior forms of reparenting, this form of reparenting by Muriel James does not attempt to totally replace the parent ego state of the client.
 Instead, the therapy confirms the positive aspects already apparent in the client’s ego.
 The client is also the primary agent in therapy instead of the therapist.